 How to Apply Cutting Board Oil and Board Cream

 Let your cutting board sit on a wire rack or upright to dry when done.
-If you are restoring an old, dry or seasoning a new cutting board, you may wish to repeat this process two more times, to ensure your cutting board is completely seasoned.
+If you are restoring or seasoning an old, dry or new cutting board, you may wish to repeat this process two more times, to ensure your cutting board is completely seasoned.

 To apply board cream, wait until the board is dry after washing or oiling, then apply a small amount of cream onto the board.
 Using a soft cloth, buff the cream/wax into the wood in a circular pattern, forming a thin coat.
 Repeat over the entire surface of the board and especially the sides.
 It's not necessary to let the wax soak into the board.

-*John Boos will void warranties on boards that are not properly maintained or oiled each month.
+*John Boos & Co. will void warranties on boards that are not properly maintained or oiled each month.

 Why Use Cutting Board Oils and Board Creams?